truelockmc/pip-up/README.md

 ## Features

+- Ensures `pip` is upgraded to the latest version.
 - Fetches a list of outdated Python packages.
 - Automatically updates each outdated package to the latest version.
-- Ensures `pip` is upgraded to the latest version.
 - Provides feedback on the update process.

 ## How It Works

+3. First the script updates `pip` to ensure the package manager is up-to-date.
-1. The script first fetches a list of all outdated packages by running `pip list --outdated`.
+1. The script  fetches a list of all outdated packages by running `pip list --outdated`.
 2. It iterates over each outdated package and updates them to the latest version using `pip install --upgrade <package_name>`.
-3. After all packages are updated, it also upgrades `pip` to ensure the package manager is up-to-date.
 4. Finally, it prints a success message and waits for a few seconds before closing.

 ## Installation